reccleston/song-predictions/README.md

 We identified individual song characteristics (for example, how long a song has been on the chart, its peak position, etc.) and used these defining attributes of ‘Hit’ songs to forecast the following week’s top 100 Billboard songs.

+# Initial Hypothesis & Learnings

+Continuing off our [last project](https://github.com/reccleston/music-project) , our initial assumption was that the attributes of the songs directly correlated with the popularity of the song, and essentially, whether that song would be on the Billboard chart.
+These attributes are listed above.
+However from our initial analysis in Tableau, we saw that many of the top songs that had a high danceability value were not classified as “hit songs.”
+This showed us that the attributes did not correlate to popularity as we initially hypothesized - we confirmed this by running a _____ model to show the importance of each feature, pictured below:

+[Feature importance PNG here]

+[tableau visualization here]

+This led us to pivot our inputs for our machine learning models to include more insightful information like the attributes listed in the [Billboard dataset](BB_Final.csv).
+Some examples of these new attributes are:
+Chart position of test data
+Previous position of test data
+Numbers of weeks on the billboard chart
+Peak position on the billboard chart

+# Classification Models Used:
+* Logistic Classification
+* Support Vector Machine (SVM)

+# Key Takewaways

 # Folders Directory:
 * [Wasif Folder](https://github.com/reccleston/song-recomendations/tree/main/wasif)
 * [Angeli folder](https://github.com/reccleston/song-recomendations/tree/main/angeli)